MicrosoftDocs/bot-docs/articles/bot-builder-deploy-az-cli.md

 ---
-title: Deploy your bot in Azure - Bot Framework SDK
+title: Deploy your bot - Azure Bot Service
-description: Prepare a bot for deployment.
-Deploy the bot to the Azure resource, and test it in Web Chat.
+description: Learn how to deploy bots to the Azure cloud.
+See how to prepare bots for deployment, deploy the code to the Azure Web App, and test bots in Web Chat.
 keywords: deploy bot, Azure deploy bot, publish bot
 author: kamrani
 ms.author: kamrani